ishandutta2007/free-api/README.md

  - Anecdotes (can be called online) : Anecdotes, updated in real time - <a href="https://www.free-api.com/doc/198" target='_ blank'> Interface address </a>

- - Travel news (can be called online) : Hot tourist data, updated in real t—— <a href="https://www.free-api.com/doc/199" target='_blank'> Interface address </a>
+ - Travel news (can be called online) : Hot tourist data, updated in real t- <a href="https://www.free-api.com/doc/199" target='_blank'> Interface address </a>

  - Xinhua Dictionary (can be called online) : Xinhua dictionary database, you can check the pinyin, pronunciation, radicals of words - <a href="https: //www.free-api .com/doc/200" target='_ blank'> Interface address </a>